 Don’t get stung, speak to us before you sell

 Contact us for tax advice and services for landlords based in the UK where you are thinking of disposing of flats or houses which you are currently renting out.
-If you have sold a residential property and there is capital gains tax to pay, you need to make a report to HMRC within 60 days (30 days prior to 27th October 2021) of completion of the sale.
+If you have sold a residential property and there is capital gains tax to pay, you need to make a report and pay the tax to HMRC within 60 days (30 days prior to 27th October 2021) of completion of the sale.

-If you live overseas, own rental property in the UK and are considering selling it, talk to us about how to avoid potential tax pitfalls.
-You need to make a report to HMRC within 60 days (30 days prior to 27th October 2021) of completion of the sale for any type of property sale.
+If you live overseas, own any property in the UK and are considering selling it, talk to us about how to avoid potential tax pitfalls.
+You need to make a report and pay the tax to HMRC within 60 days (30 days prior to 27th October 2021) of completion of the sale for any type of property sale.

 Frequently asked questions